ladral/ladral-todo/README.md

 ## Getting Started

+### Certificates
 To get started with development, ensure you have trusted HTTPS certificates:

 ```bash
 dotnet dev-certs https --trust
 ```

+### Rider Project Setup
+Select the Ladral.Todo.WebApp and Ladral.ToDo.Api projects and then right-click and select "Run Multiple Projects" to run BFF with hosted client application together with the API backend.